biolab/orange3/doc/data-mining-library/source/tutorial/data.rst

 ..  index::
     single: data; examples

 Data table stores data instances (or examples).
-These can be index or traversed as any Python list.
+These can be indexed or traversed as any Python list.
 Data instances can be considered as vectors, accessed through element index, or through feature name.

 ..  literalinclude:: code/data-instances1.py